axibase/atsd/rule-engine/notifications/custom-circleci.md

 Enter the Circle CI user token into the `Username` field but leave the `Password` field empty.

 Keep the `${project_name}` and `${branch}` placeholders in the URL path so that they may be customized in the rule editor.
-This allows you to trigger builds for different projects using the same web notification.
+This allows you to trigger builds for different projects using the same webhook.

 ### Payload

-The web notification can be configured to send a JSON document to the Circle CI endpoint to pass extended build parameters and the `Body` field can include the following text:
+The webhook can be configured to send a JSON document to the Circle CI endpoint to pass extended build parameters and the `Body` field can include the following text:

 ```json
 {